Mr-Sheep/Random-Rules/README.md

 ## privacy
 This section is created for people who hates any kind of data collection from your service provider.

+## Miscellaneous

+We currently have a domain list for DisneyPlus, Bahamut, Netflix, WeChatSG(WeChat ip range for non-mainland china users), and Steam.
+There appeared to be some problem with Netflix on iOS since Netflix can somehow id that a proxy is being used.
+Pending investigation.

 ## Project used
 |  Name                | Link                                     |